petersulyok/diskinfo/docs/source/intro.rst

     /dev/sdc

-The caller can also apply filters (i.e. included and excluded disk types) for both functions and can query only subset of the disks based on one or more specific :class:`~disk_info.DiskType`.
+The caller can also apply filters (i.e. included and excluded disk types) for both functions and can query only subset of the disks based on one or more specific :class:`~diskinfo.DiskType`.
 The list of disk can be also sorted.

 Persistent disk names
 ---------------------